xJJALx/Themer/README.md

 # THEMER
 Base structure for theme management applying clean architecture and vertical slicing.
-The project uses Riverpod  with annotations as a status manager.
+The project uses Riverpod  with annotations as a state manager.
 This template provides simple UI and scalable project structure to start creating an application, it is only necessary to provide a data source with the colors we want.

 <p align="center">